bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-01-29-newsletter.md

   good a candidate they are for opening a channel to them.

 - [LND #2460][] adds support for the `max_htlc` field in channel updates.
-This feature allows lite clients and pruned nodes to learn the maximum routing capacity of a channel belonging to a distant node without having to look up that channel's opening transaction on the block chain---something which archival full nodes can do, but which lite clients and pruned nodes can't (not easily, at least).
-Now LND nodes advertise this information directly, which not only helps lite clients and pruned nodes, but it also allows LN nodes to specify a value below their maximum if they only want to route smaller payments.
+This feature allows light clients and pruned nodes to learn the maximum routing capacity of a channel belonging to a distant node without having to look up that channel's opening transaction on the block chain---something which archival full nodes can do, but which light clients and pruned nodes can't (not easily, at least).
+Now LND nodes advertise this information directly, which not only helps light clients and pruned nodes, but it also allows LN nodes to specify a value below their maximum if they only want to route smaller payments.
   In the future, it could also help support multipath